-Whether you’re in the first steps of launching a startup or you manage a successful business and have a new idea for expanding, a well-thought-out business plan is important.
+Whether you’re in the first steps of launching a startup or you want to expand your existing business, a well-thought-out business plan is important.
 In fact, simply writing a business plan can increase your chances of success by more than 15%.
 Creating a Gantt chart for business plan purposes makes it easier for you to visualize the steps required to turn your idea into a reality.

 In this article, we’ll look at what a Gantt chart is and how you can use it to plan for your business.
-We’ll also provide some tips for using monday.com as a business planning and management tool and suggest some templates you can use to bring team members or your own ideas together for increased success.
+We’ll also provide some tips for using monday.com as a business planning and management tool and highlight some templates you can use right away to bring everything and everyone together for increased success.

 What is a Gantt chart?